Hunting Zimbabwe

 The hunting camp that we use in Zimbabwe's Matetsi concession is wonderfully authentic and boasts a truly African atmosphere.
 It borders the wildlife-rich Hwange National Park and is crossed by three rivers, which means that it truly abounds with wildlife.

 The lodge's five traditionally thatched chalets are separate and private.
 Each unit is en suite and can accommodate two people comfortably.
-A generator feeds electricity to the camp and WiFi is available in the lodge.
+A generator feeds electricity to the camp and Wi-Fi is available in the lodge.

 Secondary Camp